 My notes from that day, point out that the ride was stiff, making road imperfections much more pronounced, and the steering was heavy at a dead stop.
 Everything became more hospitable once at speed, and the engine pulled with greater urgency the higher the revs rose.
 The V12’s guttural growl was delicious the whole way up, that symphony topped off by a subtle hissing as massive amounts of air were sucked into those six carbs.

 On several long straights the GTV cleared 100 mph, and in triple digits this prototype made it clear this is where it wanted to be, the ride becoming more compliant.
-Sure, the GTV wasn’t refined and silky smooth like the production 350 GT; that was more than evident from the noise around the windows as they bowed out from air pressure.
+Sure, the GTV wasn’t refined and silky smooth like the production 350 GT seen below; that was more than evident from the noise around the windows as they bowed out from air pressure.
 And the windows didn’t go down either, which made that cockpit one impressive greenhouse.
 But I didn’t care!
 I had just piloted the genesis point of the Lamborghini legend…

 A Surreal Treat

 That hour-long drive was a surreal experience, if for no other reason than over the past three decades the word “Lamborghini” has come to mean a radical mid-engine car.
 But that wasn’t Ferruccio’s original mission statement.
 “I want to make a GT car without faults,” he noted at his company’s 1963 Turin Show debut.
 “Not a technical bomb, (but something) very normal, very conventional…a perfect car.”
 The 350 GTV was an intriguing first step in that direction.

 Another “Ground Zero” car of an entirely different nature was Mercedes’ 300SLS (above).
 It was built in 1955 in the company’s competition department, and was the first of the several hundred thousand postwar, open-air two-seat Mercedes road cars produced since.